nextflow-io/nextflow/docs/operator.md

 the source channel into subsets:

-- `buffer( closingCondition )`: starts to collect the items emitted by the channel into a subset until the `closing condition` is verified.
+- `buffer( closingCondition )`: starts to collect the items emitted by the channel into a subset until the `closingCondition` is verified.
 After that the subset is emitted to the resulting channel and new items are gathered into a new subset.
 The process is repeated until the last value in the source channel is sent.
-The `closingCondition` can be specified either as a {ref}`regular expression <script-regexp>`, a Java class, a literal value, or a `boolean predicate` that has to be satisfied.
+The `closingCondition` can be specified either as a {ref}`regular expression <script-regexp>`, a Java class, a literal value, or a boolean predicate that has to be satisfied.
 For example:

   ```